middletond/dmco/_posts/2018-11-5-learning-curve.md

 image_url: "/assets/posts/learning_curve/streams.jpg"
 ---

-<p class="big"><span class="lead">There are a number of things</span> that don't come naturally to me, and many life endeavors where I've bait-and-switched pure talent with persistence and sweat, but let me tell you &mdash; being introverted is <i>not</i> one of them.</p>
+<p class="big"><span class="lead">There are a number of things</span> that don't come naturally to me, and many life endeavors where I've bait-and-switched natural talent with persistence and sweat, but let me tell you &mdash; being introverted is <i>not</i> one of them.</p>

 I've taken more than one Meyers-Briggs test over the years, and am proud to say I consistently demolish my competition on the "happier-alone-than-at-party" questions.
 Whatever my errant phases, I inevitably return to earth as a sojourn-alone-into-a-desert kind of fellow.